isomerpages/pris-test/_corrections-process/Programmes/Psychology Based Correctional Programmes (PCPs).md

 [< Option1 Video of PCPs presented at UNODC in 2018/2019 >
 < Option2 Image of Psychologist conducting session >]

-Singapaore Prison Service provides a range of psychology-based correctional programmes (PCPs) for offenders under our care.
-These PCPs aim to enhance the motivation of offenders to change and address their unhelpful thinking patterns related to offending.
-Prosocial skills training is also provided in the programmes to help offenders achieve lives that are free from drugs and crime.
+Singapaore Prison Service provides a range of psychology-based correctional programmes (PCPs) for inmates under our care.
+These PCPs aim to enhance the motivation of inmates to change and address their unhelpful thinking patterns related to offending.
+Prosocial skills training is also provided in the programmes to help inmates achieve lives that are free from drugs and crime.

 In general, the development of PCPs is guided by: <br> (1) the needs assessment of the local inmates populations, <br>(2) established rehabilitation frameworks, and <br>(3) best practices that are proven effective in reducing recidivism in the corrections literature.
 Specifically, the theoretical orientation of the PCPs is influenced by three known rehabilitation models and theory – namely the Risk-Need-Responsivity (RNR) model, the Good Lives Model (GLM) and the Desistance Approach.